noogen-projects/laplace/README.md

 cargo +stable make run -p debug
 ```

 Then visit [http://localhost:8080](http://localhost:8080).
+If you are running for the first time or the previous link
+did not work, then visit [http://localhost:8080/?access_token=24tpHRcbGKGYFGMYq66G3hfH8GQEYGTysXqiJyaCy9eR](http://localhost:8080/?access_token=24tpHRcbGKGYFGMYq66G3hfH8GQEYGTysXqiJyaCy9eR).
-You can change the default port and other settings
-by editing `settings.toml` file.
+You can change the default port, access token and other settings by editing `settings.toml` file.

 ## Development notes